MR

 Equimax Estate Builder

-Also, you have the option of paying you’re your policy in the first 20 years.
+Also, you have the option of paying for your policy in the first 20 years.

 Equitable Wealth Accumulator